Duaahelwa/Axis-project/guardian-app/README.md

 Below you will find some information on how to perform common tasks.

-# Project Description
+# Guardian Project Description
 This is a SPA consisting of a Client and and Mock-up-Server created by json server.
+The style was applied by implementing Material ui-core library (https://material-ui.com/).

 ## How to Run